franciscrot/dhcc-toolkit/content/toolkit/project-planning.md

 funding processes to centre sustainability and climate justice.
 We also argue, however, that existing application frameworks and guidance do *implicitly* ask for reflection on sustainability and climate justice.

+We recommend that research projects be consciously designed with sustainability and climate justice in mind, and that these considerations should be explicitly included in all funding applications.

 ## Data Management Plans {#DMP}